-The doors of the Lauttasaari Manor will be opened with a diverse programme aimed at audiences of different kinds.
+The doors of the Lauttasaari Manor are opened with a diverse programme aimed at audiences of different kinds.
 Kone Foundation aims to make the manor a welcoming space of fascinating encounters and multidisciplinary interaction in the fields of art and science.
-The manor offers workspace for the Foundation’s grant recipients and will serve as a venue for a variety of events, such as discussions, exhibitions and concerts.
+The manor offers workspace for the Foundation’s grant recipients and serves as a venue for a variety of events, such as discussions, exhibitions and concerts.
 The events are designed to present to the public the work of our grant recipients in particular – researchers, artists and other bold makers.
-Art and science programmes will also be organised in Café Puhuri, located in the manor’s courtyard.
+Art and science programmes are also organised in Café Puhuri, located in the manor’s courtyard.

-The manor will be opened to the public on the 8th of June with the summer event Peek inside the manor.
+The manor was opened to the public on the 8th of June 2018 with the summer event Peek inside the manor.

 The manor’s art programme began with Neighbourhizome’s work even before its opening